Boo Boo (dog)

 Boo Boo was the world's smallest dog from 2007 to 2013.
 She stood at a height of 10.16 cm according to the Guinness Book of World Records.

-Boo Boo was replaced by Milly, who stood at 9.65 cm, who was another Chihuahua, as the World's Smallest Dog.
+Boo Boo was replaced as the World's Smallest Dog by Milly, another Chihuahua who stood at 9.65 cm.
 Other contenders for the record included Beyoncé, a Dachshund-Chihuahua mix, and Scooter, a Maltese.